Skin cancer is the uncontrolled growth of abnormal cells in the skin.

 - Red or fair hair and light-coloured eyes (blue or green).

-- Experienced short, intense periods of exposure to UV radiation, e.g. on weekends or holidays or when playing sport, especially if it caused sunburn.
+- Had short, intense periods of exposure to UV radiation, e.g. on weekends or holidays or when playing sport, especially if it caused sunburn.

 - Worked outdoors.

-- A weakened immune system, which could be caused by taking certain medications after an organ transplant (immunosuppressants) or being HIV positive.
+- A weakened immune system, which could be caused by taking certain medications after an organ transplant (immunosuppressants) or ongoing blood conditions such as chronic leukaemia.

-- A previous or family history of skin cancer.
+- A previous skin cancer or family history of skin cancer.

-People with olive or very dark skin naturally have more protection against skin cancer because their skin produces more melanin than fair-skinned people.
+People with olive or very dark skin have more protection against UV radiation because their skin has produces more melanin than fair skin does.
 However, they can still develop skin cancer.

-- Skin biopsy – if it’s difficult to tell the difference between a skin cancer and a non-cancerous spot, the doctor may need to take a tissue sample (biopsy) to confirm the diagnosis.
-A biopsy is a quick and simple procedure that is usually performed in the doctor’s office.
+- Skin biopsy – if it’s difficult to tell the difference between a skin cancer and a non-cancerous spot, the doctor may need to take a tissue sample (biopsy) for examination under a microscope.
+This will confirm the diagnosis.
+A biopsy is a quick and simple procedure that is usually performed in the doctors office.

 Waiting for the test results can be a stressful time.
 It may help to talk to a friend or family member, a healthcare professional, or call Cancer Council on 13 11 20.

 Skin cancer is treated in different ways.
-Treatment will depend on:
+Treatment depends on:

 - The type, size and location of the cancer.